Connectivity architecture for Azure SQL Managed Instance

 • IPv6 for Azure Virtual Network: Deploying SQL Managed Instance to dual stack IPv4/IPv6 virtual networks is expected to fail.
 Associating a network security group or a route table with user-defined routes (UDRs) that contains IPv6 address prefixes to a SQL Managed Instance subnet renders SQL Managed Instance unavailable.
 Also, adding IPv6 address prefixes to a network security group or UDR that's already associated with a managed instance subnet renders SQL Managed Instance unavailable.
 SQL Managed Instance deployments to a subnet with a network security group and UDR that already have IPv6 prefixes are expected to fail.

-• Azure DNS private zones with a name reserved for Microsoft services: The following domain names are reserved names: chinacloudapi.cn, database.chinacloudapi.cn, core.chinacloudapi.cn, blob.core.chinacloudapi.cn, table.core.chinacloudapi.cn, management.core.chinacloudapi.cn, monitoring.core.chinacloudapi.cn, queue.core.chinacloudapi.cn, graph.chinacloudapi.cn, login.partner.microsoftonline.cn, login.chinacloudapi.cn, servicebus.chinacloudapi.cn, and vault.azure.cn.
-Deploying SQL Managed Instance to a virtual network that has an associated Azure DNS private zone that uses a name reserved for Microsoft services fails.
-Associating an Azure DNS private zone that uses a reserved name with a virtual network that contains a managed instance renders SQL Managed Instance unavailable.
-For information about Private Link configuration, see Azure Private Endpoint DNS configuration.
+• DNS records for reserved Microsoft services: The following domain names are reserved and their resolution as defined in Azure DNS must not be overridden in a virtual network hosting managed instances: chinacloudapi.cn, database.chinacloudapi.cn, core.chinacloudapi.cn, blob.core.chinacloudapi.cn, table.core.chinacloudapi.cn, management.core.chinacloudapi.cn, monitoring.core.chinacloudapi.cn, queue.core.chinacloudapi.cn, graph.chinacloudapi.cn, login.partner.microsoftonline.cn, login.chinacloudapi.cn, servicebus.chinacloudapi.cn, and vault.azure.cn.
+Deploying SQL Managed Instance to a virtual network in which one or more such domain names are overridden, either via Azure DNS private zones or by a custom DNS server, will fail.
+Overriding the resolution of these domains in a virtual network that contains a managed instance renders that managed instance unavailable.
+For information about how to configure Private Link DNS records inside a virtual network that contains managed instances, please see Azure Private Endpoint DNS configuration.